Why Is My Dog Scooting?

 During your trip to the vet, they will examine your dog’s behind and check for signs of infection, anal gland problems, intestinal parasites or tumors.
 They also will likely check for fleas or other skin parasites that could lead to itching and consider allergies.

 Flea bites can cause itchy skin in dogs, as can food allergies.
 If your vet suspects that your dog has a food allergy, you may need to change their diet.
-And if fleas are to blame, your vet may give you a product to help get rid of the fleas.
+And if fleas are to blame, your vet may give you a medication to help get rid of the fleas.
 Your vet may also discuss putting your dog on a monthly parasite prevention plan.

 How to Help Prevent Your Dog from Scooting